Saturday, October 12, 2024

 The city of Kanyakubja, modern Kannauj, was the largest and most prosperous city of Northern India and its cultural centre till the coming of the Muslims.

 The exploits of Yashovarman have been documented in the Prakrit poem Gaudavaho (Slaying of the king of Gauda) written by Vakpati who was his court poet.
 In this work the poet has described the slaying of the king of Bengal by Yashovarman.
-While Jaina texts Prabhavakacarita, written by Prabhācandra, Prabandha Kosha (written by Rajashekhara Suri) and Bappabhattisuricarita have referred to Yashovarman in glowing terms, the Kashmiri poet Kalhana, in his magnum opus Rajatarangini, has described as a ruler who was among those defeated by Lalitaditya Muktapida (724-760) of the Karkota dynasty in Kashmir.
+While Jaina texts Prabhavakacarita, written by Prabhācandra, Prabandha Kosha (written by Rajashekhara Suri) and Bappabhattisuricarita have referred to Yashovarman in glowing terms, the Kashmiri poet Kalhana, in his magnum opus Rajatarangini, has described him as a ruler who was among those defeated by Lalitaditya Muktapida (724-760) of the Karkota dynasty in Kashmir.

 British archaeologist Alexander Cunningham believed Yashovarman to be connected to the Maukharis who rose to prominence in the 6th century AD and first gave importance to the city of Kanyakubja.